nolifer-jpg/Side_projects/README.md

 - Add persistence using file I/O or JSON
 - Unit tests and edge case handling
 - Option to run as a Python module/package
-- Enhanced interactivity for quiz/flashcard apps
+- Enhanced interactivity for flashcard or calculator apps

 ---